Youth & Teens Summer Camps at Culture of Safety

 All of our classes and camps are neurodivergent-friendly, LGBTQIA-affirming, trauma-informed, and empowerment-focused.
 We teach from a strengths-based perspective.
 Camps are lead by Led by 4th degree black belt and social worker Sensei Amy LE Jones (she/her) and 3d degree black belt and mindfulness/meditation expert Senpai Kyren Epperson (they/them).
 Learn more about Senpai Kyren & Sensei Amy.

-Session Themes for 2024
+Session Themes for 2025

-Ninja Turtle Movement Basics
+Ninja Turtle Basics (Monday June 23-Friday June 27)

+Open to youth aged 6-14.
 Does your kid make homemade “swords” out of paper towel rolls or whatever they find in the house?
 Do you find them tumbling around your living room?
 Is your kid’s favorite Ninja Turtle Donatello or Michelangelo?
 In this special camp, your child will explore ninja-themed karate movement basics such as falling and rolling and explore safe rubberized versions of traditional Okinawan weapons nunchaku (popularized by Donatello) and bo staff (popularized by Michelangelo).
 We will teach basic karate footwork and agility challenges, including jumping, running, ducking, and rolling as well as basic techniques with nunchucks and bo staff.

 Each day, we will build on techniques and skills from the previous day and create a group kata (form).

-(instead of rubberized foam).
+On the final day, we will have a final performance which will be videoed for families to enjoy later.
+Each kid will have the opportunity to perform techniques or a form in either individual or group performances.
+Kids aged 12+ will be allowed to use the wooden bo staff (instead of rubberized foam).
 In addition to the video of the group performance, at the end of the camp, each kid will be allowed to take home a pair of foam nunchaku as a camp souvenir.
 For an extra $20, they can instead take home a foam bo staff).
+Student with prior experience will be supported in learning more advanced techniques.
 Led by 4th degree black belt and social worker Amy LE Jones, LSW and 3rd degree black belt and mindfulness/meditation expert Kyren Epperson.
-Register now!

-Karate Basics and Board Breaking
+Karate Basics and Board Breaking (Monday August 11-Friday August 15)

+Open to ages 6-14.
+In this session, we will teach the basic techniques of karate (or refine techniques for kids with prior experience).
+Our focus for this camp will be helping each child find the balance of the physical skills and mental and emotional skills they need to feel confident safely breaking a wooden board.
+We know that physical skills, such as power, agility, and coordination are important for all sports and active movement.
+We also know that mental and emotional skills, such as focusing the mind and regulating the emotions are equally important.
 Every morning session will focus on physical skills practice.
 We will teach and give age-appropriate feedback on common karate strikes and kicks.
 In the afternoon, we will focus on more of the mental and emotional skills needed for board breaking (and for success in life!).
 Afternoon sessions will include age-appropriate meditation and mindfulness exercises, emotional regulation exercises, and more.
 Kids will learn healthy ways of responding when the board doesn’t break, which is a powerful metaphor for life not going the way we wat it to!
 Kids will also practice supporting and encouraging each other.
 At the end of each day, students will practice with a re-breakable (plastic) board.

 On the final day of the camp, all students will receive one-on-one coaching until they break at least 2 boards.
 We will take video of all breaks to send to families.
 Kids will then have the opportunity to decorate their broken boards (paint, markers, colored pencils) and will bring home a colorful souvenir of their empowering week!
-Led by 4th degree black belt and social worker Amy LE Jones, LSW and 3rd degree black belt and mindfulness/meditation expert Kyren Epperson.

 If you'd like to register for multiple sessions, please fill out this form once for each session for which you'd like to register